shaul-yermol/tcp-message-server/README.md

 4. You can terminate the server and clients at any time using `Ctrl + C ` keys combination or wait for the server to finish working after the specifyed timeout (`-t` flag)
 ### Known issues
 - No under-load test was performed, only simple acceptance.
-- The server can not be gracefully closed, only terminated by kill signal (`Ctrl + C`) or finish after a timeout.
+- No CLI was added to gracefully close the main().
+You can only terminate it by kill signal (`Ctrl + C`) or finish execution specifying a timeout.
+To be mentioned here, the implemented server object (`class Server`) do supports gracefull start and stop, please see the usage in main().
-- Each new connection will increase memory use by some small amount  (a leak), due to storage of all std::pthread objects.
+- Each new connection accepted will increase memory use by some small amount  (yep, there's a leak), due to storage of all std::pthread objects.
 They will be released when the object is deleted.